 Status of Women – From Ancient India to Present Time Period

-- In the ancient India women were held in high esteem and the position of a woman in the Vedas and the Upanishads was that of a mother (maata) or goddess (Devi).
-In the Manusmriti, woman was considered as a precious being and in the early Vedic age, girls were looked after with care.
+- In ancient India, women were held in high esteem and the position of a woman in the Vedas and the Upanishads was that of a mother (maata) or goddess (Devi).
+In the early Vedic age, girls were looked after with care.

-- Then practice of polygamy deteriorated the status of woman and in the medieval period, the practices of purda system, dowry and sati came into being.
+- Then practice of polygamy deteriorated the status of woman and in the medieval period, the practices of purdah system, dowry, and sati came into being.

 - With the passage of time, the status of woman was lowered.
-After the advancements made in relevant science and technology, it led to the misuse by practicing female foeticide on a large scale.
+After the advancements made in relevant science and technology, it led to the misuse by practising female foeticide on a large scale.
 This has led to a drop in the female ratio.
 According to the census 2001, the sex ratio in India is 927 females to 1,000 males.
-And then dowry have become common and started Female infanticide practices in few areas.
+Check out the detailed information on the Sex Ratio on the given link.
+And then dowry has become common and started Female infanticide practices in few areas.
+Read in detail about Female Foeticide on the linked page.

 - At home, the woman’s contribution towards home as a housewife is not recognized.

-- Domestic Violence, Rape, Sexual Exploitation, molestation, eve-teasing, forced prostitution, sexual harassment at workplaces etc are a common affair today and in some cases, it’s too tragic that it gets the global attention.
+- Domestic Violence, Rape, Sexual Exploitation, molestation, eve-teasing, forced prostitution, sexual harassment at workplaces, etc are a common affair today and in some cases, it’s too tragic that it gets global attention.

-- The major reasons for this inequality are identified as the need of a male heir for the family, huge dowry, continued financial support to a girl child, poverty, domestic violence, farming as a major job for poor and the caste system.
+- The major reasons for this inequality are identified as the need for a male heir for the family, huge dowry, continued financial support to a girl child, poverty, domestic violence, farming as a major job for poor and the caste system.
+Read about the following for detailed information –

 - At work, the disparity is visible through a different working environment for women, unequal wages, undignified treatment, sexual harassment, higher working hours, engagement in harmful industries, occupational hazards, working roughly twice as many hours as men and a nearly 27 percentage of women are accounted by unpaid activities.

-- Discriminative socialization process is another aspect of inequality towards women which leads to customary practices, more involvement in household activities only (boys not allowed),restricted to play,isolation, separation in schools and public places and restrictions to move freely.
+- The discriminative socialization process is another aspect of inequality towards women which leads to customary practices, more involvement in household activities only (boys not allowed), restricted to play, isolation, separation in schools and public places and restrictions to move freely.

 Article 243 D – Women Empowerment in the Domain of Governance